How to play poker

 Opponents are bluffing a certain way on certain board textures with a specific part of their range.
 For example, they are betting 10% pot with sets on dry boards, or 100% pot with overpairs on wet boards.
 You need to be observing how your opponent is betting on different board textures.
 If they have been betting half pot on wet boards every single hand, why are they suddenly betting 75% pot?
 Take notes on which part of their range they are varying their bet size with.
 It could be draws, for example, while another player is varying his bet size with the absolute top of his range.

-Yes, there are timing tells in online poker.
+Yes, there are timing tells.
 And yes, good players are going to be watching how long you take with your decisions.
 Generally, a very quick call means that they did not have to think about it.
 Depending on board texture, that can mean a top pair, middle pair with a good kicker, or a draw.
 What it probably isn’t is the very top of their range.
 Why?
 Because they didn’t even think for a second about raising you.

 Does not bluff missed draws: